oliveira-jo/solid-simple-example/README.md

 ## Learnins:

-1 - Single Responsibility Principle (SRP): A class should have only one reason to change, meaning it should only have one responsibility.
+1. **Single Responsibility Principle (SRP):** A class should have only one reason to change, meaning it should only have one responsibility.
-2 - Open/Closed Principle (OCP): Software entities (classes, modules, functions) should be open for extension but closed for modification.
+2. **Open/Closed Principle (OCP):** Software entities (classes, modules, functions) should be open for extension but closed for modification.
-3 - Liskov Substitution Principle (LSP): Subtypes must be substitutable for their base types without affecting program correctness.
+3. **Liskov Substitution Principle (LSP):** Subtypes must be substitutable for their base types without affecting program correctness.
-4 - Interface Segregation Principle (ISP): Clients should not be forced to depend on interfaces they do not use.
+4. **Interface Segregation Principle (ISP):** Clients should not be forced to depend on interfaces they do not use.
-5 - Dependency Inversion Principle (DIP): High-level modules should not depend on low-level modules; both should depend on abstractions.
+5. **Dependency Inversion Principle (DIP):** High-level modules should not depend on low-level modules; both should depend on abstractions.

 ## ❌ Without SOLID (Bad Design)